DaseinPhaos/alter-intro-std-rs/text/fmt-readme.md

 ## Additional Specifications

 After the `:` and before the type specification, additional formatting specifications can be used.
-Firt comes the width:
+First comes the width:

 ```rust
 format!("{:2x}", 10); // => " a"